dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 - iiif-img changed
   - `info.json` needs removed
-  - If it moves to a `use-original` policy, is there a need to remove the asset as well?
+  - If it moves to a `use-original` policy, the derivative asset can be removed
+  - If it moves awa from `use-original`, then the `/original` asset can also be removed, provided there isn't a `file` channel
 - Thumbs changed
   - Thumbs need to be removed that are no longer required.
   - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest